farseerfc/farseerfc.github.com/posts/life/msr.en.rst

 commit per topic.
-Commit per topic means that user send a commit for a single implementation of a feature or a bug fix, etc. If it is difficult to contain all modifications in a commit, then it should be in a seperate branch and merged into master branch.
-But acturely user tends to send very large commits, that contains many logical features, and they can not predict to open a new branch until a few commits.
+Commit per topic means that user send a commit for a single implementation of a feature or a bug fix, etc. If it is difficult to contain all modifications in a commit, then it should be in a separate branch and merged into master branch.
+But actually user tends to send very large commits, that contains many logical features, and they can not predict to open a new branch until a few commits.

 Maybe this is not the fault of the user of tools, this is the tools that are not smart enough.
-We should seperate the commits according to the semantica topics inside a commit.
+We should separate the commits according to the semantic topics inside a commit.

 About the slide systems used today
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~